Fairtrade vs Fair Trade

 What's the difference?

 Fair trade or fairly traded is a general term referring to many things – it could be ethical trade, the fair trade movement, or fair trade products.
 Unlike Organic, “fair trade” is not a protected term – so any company can call their products fair trade, even when they’re not.
-Some companies create “fair trade” claims without the independent, third-party verification that Fairtrade has, or without being a member of the World Fair Trade Organization (WFTO) network.
+Some companies create “fair trade” claims without the independent, third-party verification that Fairtrade has.

 Look for the Fairtrade Mark on a product’s packaging to be sure it’s actually Fairtrade certified.